rosmed/slicer_ros2_module/docs/pages/getting-started.rst

 * Qt installed using Ubuntu.
-The build instructions for Slicer sometimes recommend installing Qt from the Qt site, but that leads to major issues when compiling against ROS2.
+The build instructions for Slicer sometimes recommend installing Qt from the Qt site, but that leads to major issues when compiling against ROS 2.
 So don't re-install Qt from the Qt site.
 Use ``apt install``!

-* Make sure you use the system/native OpenSSL and bzip2 libraries otherwise you'll get some errors when compiling the Slicer ROS2 module (as opposed to the Slicer super build ones).
+* Make sure you use the system/native OpenSSL and bzip2 libraries otherwise you'll get some errors when compiling the SlicerROS2 module (as opposed to the Slicer super build ones).
 You will need to do the following after you ran CMake for the first time.
 In the Slicer build directory, set ``Slicer_USE_SYSTEM_OpenSSL`` and